QuickBase/interview-demos/ai/README.md

 Create a command-line Python program that retrieves the APP JSON document.
 - Below is the  “data set” of 2 applications: "CRM App" and "Inventory App"
 - Given a new JSON object, return the best match.
+- Be able to run the program and demonstrate that it is running in the craft demo

 ### Guardrails
 - Please use Python 3.
-Please use best practices from Python.
-- Please provide tests for the main program functionality.
-- Please provide a file with instructions on how to run the program and the tests.
 - Avoid using a library/tool/service/database that is already doing a  `similarity_search` or `semantic_search`.
-We would like to see how you implement the function.
+We would like to see how you implement these functions.
+We would like to go deeper into your ML Knowledge and any demonstration of these skills would be valuable.
-- Please be prepared to answer questions on what the "Best Match" metric is and how you would evaluate future changes in algorithms.
-- Please ensure you think of Error Cases, Failure Cases, Negative Flows
-- Please use whatever library you prefer to generate embeddings and distance functions.
-You may also use Python libraries to help with requests or mocks.
+- You may also use Python libraries to help with requests or mocks.

+## Preparation
+- Be prepared to answer questions on Evaluation Metrics.
+- Be prepared to dive deeper into the hyperparameters of choice.
+- Be prepared to answer questions on Error Cases, Failure Cases, Negative Flows and things that may arise in the real world.

 ### Stretch Goals
-- As a stretch, you can also implement given an App Description, find the best match
-- As a stretch, you can use AWS Bedrock/GCP/Azure, for example, to generate embeddings to demonstrate your cloud knowledge.
+- As a stretch, you can use AWS Bedrock/GCP/Azure, to demonstrate your cloud knowledge.
 This is completely optional
 - As a stretch, you can also containerize your application to demonstrate your knowledge of operations.
 This is completely optional
+- You can skip the unit tests unless it helps you.

 ### Data Set